Technology | Updated: May 14, 2026

 Apple Watch support mirrors iPhone functionality on compatible vehicles.
 Raise your wrist near the door handle to unlock.
 Keep the watch on your wrist while seated, start button activates.
 The convenience factor becomes apparent quickly once you experience it.

-Twenty automotive brands offer Apple Car Key across model year 2021 through 2026 vehicles.
+Twenty-three automotive brands offer Apple Car Key spanning model year 2021 through 2026 vehicles.
 Support varies by trim level.
 Higher-end variants receive the technology first before trickling down to volume models.
+Three brands joined the shipping list in the past six months: Rivian in December 2025, Toyota in February 2026, and Porsche in May 2026.
+None arrived with a press release.
+Owners discovered each launch on Reddit before the manufacturers acknowledged it.

 Audi (2025+)

 A5, A6, S6, Q5, SQ5, Q6, SQ6.
-Audi joined the ecosystem in 2025, implementing UWB passive entry across its refreshed lineup.
-The technology requires the Premium Plus or Prestige trim levels on most models.
+Audi joined the ecosystem in 2025, implementing UWB passive entry throughout its refreshed lineup.
+The technology needs the Premium Plus or Prestige trim levels on most models.

 BMW (2021+)